Zackkzz/blogweb_demo/README.md

 - **Blog**: Blog posts listing
 - **Admin**: Content management panel

-All content is dynamically managed through the admin panel and stored in the database.
+All content is dynamically managed through the admin panel and stored in local JSON files.

 ## 🌐 Deploy on Netlify

-- The repo includes `netlify.toml`.
-Set environment variables in Netlify → Site settings → Environment.
-- Build command: `npm run build`
-- Publish directory: `.next` (or configure base as `frontend/` if you move the Next app inside that folder)
+1. Push your code to GitHub
+2. Connect your repository to Netlify
+3. Set environment variable (optional):
+   - `JWT_SECRET` = A secure random string (for JWT token signing)
+4. Deploy!

+The `netlify.toml` file is already configured.
+No database setup required!